jones58/Cooper-Black-Info-Site/README.md

-# Notes

-### Guide

-Offer guides and best practices for using Cooper Black effectively in design projects, with tips on pairing it with other typefaces and choosing appropriate styles (italic, condensed, etc.).

-### Game

 ### Resources
 - Offer free and paid downloads of Cooper Black and related fonts.
 Ensure that these downloads are from reputable sources and provide licensing information.
 - Provide links to additional resources for typography enthusiasts, such as articles, books, and online courses related to type design and typography.
 - Links:

-myfonts.com

-typedia.com

-veer.com

-linotype.com

-blog.fawny.org

-notcot.com

-vintagebrower.com,
-casyjet.com, Big Black and Beautiful by Ward
+ Big Black and Beautiful by Ward
-Nicolas, richardashcroft.co.uk, Just My Type:A
+Nicolas, Just My Type:A
 Book About Fonts By Simon Garfield.

 https://www.theguardian.com/fashion/2017/apr/10/just-my-type-how-cooper-black-became-2017s-most-fashionable-font